flame-org/Modules/README.md

 	)
 );
 ````
-**If you favor NEON, you can use modules.neon configuration.**
+**If you favor NEON, you can use extensions.neon configuration.**

+###You can use composer package [Nette Module Installer](https://github.com/flame-org/Nette-Module-Installer) for automatic installation of new extensions

 ####That's all, nothing more!
 Simple!

 ##Bonus?!
 **You can use Flame\Modules\Providers\IConfigProvider for loading additional neon configuration.**

-Or implement one of these interface: IRouterProvider & IPresenterMappingProvider.
+Or implement one of these interface: IRouterProvider & IPresenterMappingProvider & ILatteMacrosProvider.

 ###What next?
 Look at [this implementation of modules on steroids](https://bitbucket.org/enlan/).